-American Kidney Fund Policy Agenda 2017
+American Kidney Fund Policy Agenda 2018

 For over 20 years, our federally approved Health Insurance Premium Program (HIPP) has supported dialysis patients in all 50 states, consistent with the guidance provided in Advisory Opinion 97-1 (AO 97-1) from the U.S. Department of Health and Human Service (HHS) Office of Inspector General (OIG).
-In 2016, AKF’s HIPP program assisted 82,000 patients in maintaining the health insurance they selected.
+In 2017, AKF’s HIPP program assisted 74,000 patients in maintaining the health insurance they selected.
 Our program is needs-based; to receive help from AKF, patients must demonstrate that without our assistance, they would be unable to afford their coverage.

 Working to ensure that insurance carriers accept charitable payments on behalf of ESRD patients

 In March 2014, the Centers for Medicare and Medicaid Services (CMS) released an Interim Final Rule (IFR), entitled the Patient Protection and Affordable Care Act: Third Party Payments of Qualified Health Plans Premiums.
 CMS stated that insurance carriers must accept charitable premium payments from state and federal organizations, tribal organizations, and the Ryan White HIV/AIDs organizations for the payment of premiums for QHPs.
-Since the IFR does not specifically state that insurance companies must accept charitable premium payments from not-for-profit organizations, many insurance carriers are refusing third party payments from AKF on behalf of patients with end-stage renal disease (ESRD) on dialysis.
+Since the IFR does not specifically state that insurance companies must accept charitable premium payments from not-for-profit organizations, many insurance carriers are refusing third party payments from AKF on behalf of patients with ESRD on dialysis.

 Protecting ESRD patients from insurance carriers pushing them off private insurance